kotval/sigchat/README.md

 For now, the app manifest has to be set in xous-core by running this command in the `xous-core` tree:

-`cargo xtask dummy-template sigchat`
+`cargo xtask app-image sigchat`

+Note: this will fail.
+That is fine.
 This is just a matter of creating the manifest entry in the `gam`.
+TODO: modify `dummy-template` to do the same thing without failing to avoid confustion.

 ### Out of Tree Sigchat build

-In the `sigchat` tree, run this command:
+In the `sigchat` tree, build the binary:
+- For hosted: `cargo build --release`

-`cargo build --release --target riscv32imac-unknown-xous-elf`
+- For renode/hardware: `cargo build --release --target riscv32imac-unknown-xous-elf`

 Note that you will need to have a GCC compiler installed to build the `ring` stuff.

-When this completes, you should have the ELF executable in `target/riscv32imac-unknown-xous-elf/release/sigchat`
+When this completes, you should have the ELF executable in `target/release/sigchat` for hosted or `target/riscv32imac-unknown-xous-elf/release/sigchat` for renode/hardware

 ### Create a Disk Image

-Back in the `xous-core` tree, run this command:
+Back in the `xous-core` tree, finish linking in the binary:

+- For hosted: `cargo xtask run sigchat:../sigchat/release/sigchat`
-`cargo xtask app-image sigchat:../sigchat/target/riscv32imac-unknown-xous-elf/release/sigchat`
+- For renode/hardware: `cargo xtask app-image sigchat:../sigchat/target/riscv32imac-unknown-xous-elf/release/sigchat`

 Note: for development you may want to clean a copy of the pddb each time you run the app which can be done by running